Ma'danid dynasty

-The Ma'danid dynasty was an Islamic dynasty that ruled Makran from the late 9th or early 10th century until around the 11th century.
+The Ma'danid dynasty was a medieval Islamic dynasty that ruled the Sultanate of Makran.
+It ruled Makran from the late 9th or early 10th century until around the 11th century.

 History

 Makran had been one of the easternmost provinces of the Caliphate after its conquest by the Muslims in 644.
 In the 9th century, especially after the Abbasid dynasty's hold on the frontier provinces of the Caliphate began to weaken, Makran had been overrun by Kharijites.
 According to the historian Mas'ūdī the Kharijites were still a significant force in Makran by the time the Ma'danids took control there.

-By the early 10th century the Banu Ma'dan had risen to power in Makran.
-They established their capital at Kiz/Kij and used the Indian title of Mahraj.
-Although seldom playing a major role in regional affairs, it was able to maintain its authority in Makran for at least a century and a half.
+By the early 10th century, the Banu Ma'dan had risen to power in Makran.
+Ibn Haukal does not mention their origins.
+Ma'danids used the Sanskrit title of Mahraj.
+They established their capital at Kiz or Kij, and although seldom playing a major role in regional affairs, Ma'danids were able to maintain their authority in Makran for at least a century and a half.
 At some point the Ma'danids became tributary to the Saffarid dynasty of Sistan.
 In 907/908 the Saffarid prince Al-Laith invaded Makran after 'Isa had gone into arrears on the required payments, and was able to compel the Ma'danid to give three years' worth of tribute.

 Payments to the Saffarids lasted until the mid-10th century at the latest.
 In 971 the Buyid amir 'Adud al-Daula, who had recently conquered the bordering province of Kerman from the Banu Ilyas, compelled the Ma'danids to recognize Buyid suzerainty.
-Soon after this, however, the Ma'danids switched their loyalties to the Turkish ruler of Ghazni, Sebük Tigin, beginning nearly a century of allegiance to the Ghaznavid dynasty.
+Soon after this, however, the Ma'danids switched their loyalties to the Turkish ruler of Ghazni, Sabuktigin, beginning nearly a century of allegiance to the Ghaznavid dynasty.